MaPankow/student_form/README.md

 The JSX and the output rendering were updated accordingly to work with this unified structure.

 ### 3. Shortening the input fields
-The input fields have a lot of repeated content, too.
-So, I shorten to an array of objects which I can map over within the JSX.
+The input fields had a lot of repeated content, too.
+So, I shortened them to an array of objects which I can map over within the JSX.
+Finally, I used the same method on the checkboxes, except the "other" checkbox.